 Morel hunters of all ages can think back and take a walk down memory lane.
 Reflecting on those people who influenced or introduced us to this glorious pastime keeps those memories alive and well.
 For many, it truly is a tradition – almost a right-of-passage to growing up.
 Some can drift back when they were just a little kid wondering in the woods because that is what you did.
 Many times there are multiple generations tromping through woods and everyone sharing in the joy of yelling – “I found one!” – as everyone else rushes over to help.

 Memories such as dad throwing you in the back of a Buick station wagon with brown bag lunches of bologna sandwiches or peanut butter and jelly that mom made for the day.
 The first hiking stick you found that would break if you even decided to use it to support you.
-The exploration of being in the woods and finding cool stuff like a slug oozing slime on a giant leaf.
-Your mom telling you to “get out of the creek”, or grandpa asking you if you found any yet.
+The exuberant feeling of being in the woods and finding cool stuff like a slug oozing slime on a giant leaf.
+Your mom telling you to “get out of the creek”, or grandpa asking you “have you found any yet?”
 Pure exploration of nature and when you ventured into trouble, someone was there at your side who was quick to tell you “no that is poison ivy”.

 Betsy from Michigan had sent The Great Morel a wonderful story a while back which was simply and appropriately titled “I Remember” and she goes on to say: